 Leading up to COLT, there were several signs that I should not be embarking on this trip.

 My pinched nerve in my neck had flared up from the stresses of work and I knew that the rough terrain of the COLT had the potential to jostle it even more.
-I also had a swollen and bruised foot from watching a criterium race the weekend prior - a young racer fudged a corner and railed the sidewalk and managed to collide into my foot as I turned around.
+I also had a swollen and bruised foot from watching a criterium race the weekend prior - a young racer fudged a corner and railed the sidewalk and collided into my foot as I turned around.
 (I have the oddest luck.)

-Finally some sleep with a 6 am wake-up call.
+Finally, some sleep with a 6 am wake-up call.

 Day 1 - Packing 101 and Shoe Troubleshooting